1. Establishing a single source of truth

 3. Cash rules everything around me

 Hint: All of the previous components require resources and financial investments, which leads us to the last component.
 In order to convince your executives on leveling up your customer data activation, your actions need a clear connection to desired business impact.
 What is the most critical customer insight and are you measuring it?
-Whether it’s how online spend influences offline customer behavior, to gain cost efficiencies across channels or build stronger connections to your end customers you need to define your mission statement and be specific about your purpose.
+Whether it’s how online spend influences offline customer behavior, to gain cost efficiencies across channels, or build stronger connections to your end customers you need to define your mission statement and be specific about your purpose.